 A sane man would quit, patting himself on the back for the best effort he could’ve possibly put out in a year, and rest on his laurels promising to do a better job the next year.

-Unfortunately for me, no one’s ever mistook me for a sane man.
+Unfortunately for me, no one ever mistakes me for a sane man.

 In an effort to make up for lost time, I’ve written.
 Not the easiest when you have a son who refuses to sleep without being held after all the attention he got at Christmas, but in those 5-minute spurts where he isn’t fighting the urge to shut his eyes and catch some Zs, that’s what I’m doing.

-So feast your eyes on the next installment of my year-end wrap-up, and if I don’t manage to knock all these 100 stories out before we’re singing Auld Lang Syne on the 1st, just remember this — I left 2013 with a roar, not a whimper.
+So feast your eyes on the next instalment of my year-end wrap-up, and if I don’t manage to knock all these 100 stories out before we’re singing Auld Lang Syne on the 1st, just remember this—I left 2013 with a roar, not a whimper.

 “I never placed a game on my phone ever, and then I played Candy Crush.”

 There’s a whole list of things that make Candy Crush Saga as addictive as it is:

 You get 5 lives to progress and lose a life every time you fail a level.
 While they do come back, it takes 30 minutes for each life to return, so there’s an incentive for you to do as well as possible.

 The map showing all the levels is not only massive, but it shows the current positions of every Facebook friend you have that plays.
 So it gives you a strong incentive to prove that you can do better than everyone else you know.